zubinmehta/47bin.com/content/post/what-is-zing42.md

 ### But aren't you just like ...

 Yes and no. Probably not but maybe.
 Who knows!
-There might be similarities as chat bots and messengers and cute cat gifs are all the craze. z42 looks similar.
+There might be similarities, as chat bots and messengers and cute cat gifs are all the craze. z42 looks similar.
 It is hard not to think, who this is like.
 But we have a particular way in which we are taking this forward.
 We want to keep building robust tech and see how it goes.

+### There are so many commands, it is too overwhelming.

+You need not use or even know most of the commands.
+With time you keep working with commands you can relate to and know them more and configure them to help you.
+Just like there are a million apps, but people only ever use 20!

+So do not be overwhelmed :)
+/keepcalm and go one step at a time

 ### Can I get involved in this ?

-Yes.
-Let's talk.
+Yes. <a href="/contact/">Let's talk</a>

 ### I have more questions/ideas/feedback/suggestions for zing42

-Let's talk.
+<a href="/contact/">Let's talk</a>